Sign up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Looking For an Easier Way to Evaluate Softball Players?

-Using SkillShark, you can easily score softball players using your smartphone or tablet.
+Using SkillShark, you can easily score softball players on your smartphone or tablet.
 Once your evaluation is complete, instantly gain access to player reports.
 Review player data and draft teams on the same day!

 Baseball player up to bat